chrislemus/bizzy/README.md

 - This app uses Google Auth API to enable third party authentication.
 You must create a google developer account and provide `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` variables in the enviroment file within the project directory for third party authentication to work.

 ## Operation
-Browse business listings in the sites main landing page.
+Browse business listings on the site's main landing page.

-View all reviews for a certain business by clicking `view all` text link under the business name.
+View all reviews for a specific business by clicking the `view all` text link under the business name.

 ## Live Preview
 [Check out the live demo here!](https://www.chrislemus.io/project-demo/3)